-She's hurt because he's weak.
+She was hurt because he was weak.

 They had gone in to fight another routine hollow.
 Ichigo had been distracted trying to decipher his earlier feelings of anger towards the man from the café.
 Even the cold night air of Karakura wasn't enough to stir him into attentiveness.

 The hollow had come extremely close to killing him, due to his carelessness.

 ... but only because Rukia had stepped in and tried to stop it with her kido.

 And in the process, she had been hurt: slashed viciously across her torso.

 Of course, once the creature's filthy extremity cut into her skin— had spilled her blood— Ichigo had taken less than a second to destroy the beast with earth shattering fury.

 Now, she's on his back, and the crisp air is whipping across her face as he runs towards the Shoten.